Skip to content

 World Setup

-Every Trecs application starts by building a World — the container that manages all entities, components, and systems.
+Every Trecs application starts by building a World — the container that owns all entities and components and drives the per-frame system update.

 WorldBuilder